 What's next

-See Use the partner tracking API for the full request reference and code examples in JavaScript, PHP, and Python.
+See Use the partner tracking API for the full list of fields, responses and error codes.